patperry/corpus/README.md

 Windows support
 ---------------

-We do not currently support Windows, due to two dependencies.
-First, we use the UNIX-specific memory-map system calls.
-Second, we use the UNIX-specific `syslog` interface for logging.
-There are Windows equivalents to UNIX `mmap`, so it should be straightforward to remove the first dependency.
-For the second dependency, the plan is to eventually move away from `syslog` to a custom logging interface.
+We do not currently support Windows, due to a dependency on the UNIX-specific memory-map system calls (`mmap`).
+There is a Windows equivalent to the UNIX `mmap` interface, so it should be straightforward to remove this dependency.

 License